gregjohnallen-52/Open-Source-Data-Science-Project/README.md

 •	Form based on average position over previous five seasons.
 •	Boolean indicator of winning the championship.
 •	Number of races entered.
 These aggregates include elements of recent form and historical performance, allowing the model to be influenced by current form, experience, and historical success.
-Wins and podiums will be converted to percentages by season and overall in Python to balance the dataset across different eras.
+Wins and podiums will be converted to percentages by season and overall, in Python to balance the dataset across different eras.

 An overview of the output table is available in Appendix A.